How to Use Castor Oil for Nasal Polyps?

 Precautions To Consider

-• Always use hexane-free, cold-pressed, and organic castor oil.
+• Opt for hexane-free, cold-pressed, and organic castor oil.

-• Make sure the castor oil doesn’t seep in your eyes.
+• Ensure the oil doesn’t make contact with your eyes.

 Related Stories